HeliosPrimeOne/ragforge/README.md

 # Disclaimer

 This is a test project to validate the MVP of a fully local solution for question answering using LLMs and Vector embeddings.
 API_KEY is PURELY visible in the code for this example (for simplicity).
 Local LLM's use any info for api_key.
-Doesnt have to real.
+Doesnt have to be real.
 Next version will be corrected.
 Rec using env file for keys.
 Always updating, code can break at anytime.
 DYOR